Jay1112/Focus-On-Javascript/namaste-js/01-how-js-works.md

 - Synchronous means it first completes the execution of current line and them it moves to the next line.
 - Single Threaded means it executes all the task in single thread which is a main thread.

+- Javascript is loosely typed language
+- a language is called loosely typed language where variables do not have data type at the time of declaration.